Gandhara: Indo-Scythian rule (c. 80 BCE–1st/2n cent. CE)

-The Indo-Scythians were descended from the Sakas (Scythians) who migrated from Central Asia into South Asia from the middle of the 2nd century BCE to the 1st century BCE.
-They displaced the Indo-Greeks and ruled a kingdom that stretched from Gandhara to Mathura.
+The Indo-Scythians were descended from the Sakas (Scythians), who were displaced by the Yuezhi, and migrated from Central Asia into South Asia from the middle of the 2nd century BCE to the 1st century BCE.
+The Indo-Scythians in turn displaced the Indo-Greeks, and ruled a kingdom (c.
+150 BCE–400 CE) that stretched from Gandhara to Mathura.
 The first Indo-Scythian king Maues established Saka hegemony by conquering Indo-Greek territories.
+The Indo-Scythian migrations had lasting effects on Bactria, Kabul and the Indian subcontinent and Rome and Parthia in the west.
+Ancient Roman historians, including Arrian and Claudius Ptolemy, have mentioned that the ancient Sakas ("Sakai") were nomadic people.
+The first rulers of the Indo-Scythian kingdom were Maues (c.
+85–60 BCE) and Vonones (c.
+75–65 BCE).